EAS-project-oy/eas-eu-compliance/readme.txt

 == Screenshots ==

-1. Only few configuation options to be set up on main configuration screen contains.
+1. Only few configuation options to be set up on the main configuration screen.
 2. EAS calculates EU taxes and uses reduced VAT rates.
 3. No worries about OSS or IOSS reporting to authorities, everything is done by us.

 == Changelog ==

+= 1.4.22 =
+* United Kingdom (UK) orders support implemented
+* Support of currency switcher implemented
+* WPML advanced locales code supported

 = 1.4.20 =
 * Administrative part of the plugin enhanced